Krakkev/fifa-players-analysis/README.md

 ```
 Then you can go to this url: "http://localhost:8888/tree" with your browser and enter to the "Fifa players analysis.ipynb" file
 and then you can run the cells of the Notebook and play with them in order to find new cools things from the data.

+## MEDIUM
+Check the blog post created with this analysis here "https://medium.com/how-to-excel-as-soccer-player-according-to-fifa-19/how-to-excel-as-soccer-player-according-to-fifa-19-aa5943be2d0e"

 ## Licensing, Authors, Acknowledgements